AVR-biosecurity-bioinformatics/freyr/README.md

     - It seems like Nextflow (as of version `24.04.2`) fails to handle using Charliecloud with pipelines that use more than one container, as they cannot all get pulled at the same time.
 Even for pipelines that use only a single container, moving the container contents to each process work directory slows the execution down considerably and increases the project footprint.
 - When running the pipeline with containers, you must be using a Linux system with AMD64 architecture (such as AgVic's BASC).
 In the future, we will try to support other architectures by using multi-platform containers.

+### Inputs

+The pipeline has two main inputs: the **samplesheet**, and the **loci parameters**.

+The samplesheet tells the pipeline what samples are being run, as well as, for each sample: where the sequencing read files are, what primers were used, what flowcell/experiment they were sequenced in, and additional metadata.
+The samplesheet should be provided to the pipeline as a `.csv` file using the `--samplesheet` flag, where each row is a different sample.

+The loci parameters tell the pipeline how to analyse the samples, on a per-locus basis (for multiplexed experiments where multiple loci were pooled per sample).
+The loci parameters should be provided to the pipeline as a `.csv` file using the `--loci_params` flag, where each row is a different locus/PCR primer pair.

+Both samplesheet and loci parameters `.csv` files are checked by the pipeline before the run starts, to make sure all the values provided are valid and what the pipeline will expect.